 Recently I have been making yarn bowls that are very popular with knitters and for gifts to knitters.
 They are fun to make with different shapes and sizes.
 Another recent addition is felting tools, ideal for wet felting.

-I also make a range of ceramic tiles which are glazed with recycled glass, as well as a range of domestic pots such as mugs and bowls.
+I also make a range of domestic pots such as mugs and bowls.
 The yarn bowls and other pots are made with stoneware clay, a blend of several clays from local sources, and fired in a wood-fired kiln. the wood fuel comes from my own property, mostly pine trees planted many years ago.